 Roll the dough into 20 gram balls-almost 1 tablespoon.
 Alternatively, as this recipe makes 28 cookies, you can divide the dough into 28 pieces and roll them into balls.
 Place the balls on the baking sheet.
-Evenly fatten the balls preferably with a measuring cup or with a flat-bottomed glass.
-If you perefer, you can use the palm of your hand.
+Evenly flatten the balls preferably with a measuring cup or with a flat-bottomed glass.
+If you prefer, you can use the palm of your hand.

 Remove the cookies from the oven.
 These cookies will look soft but they will become crunchier as they cool on the baking sheet for 10 minutes.
 There may be some puffs on cookies when you remove them from the oven.
 You can place a clean parchment paper over the cookies, put the measuring cup over the paper and slightly press the cookies.
 The puffs will disappear easily.

 While the cookies are cooling, melt the chocolate over bain-marie.
 Place the chopped chocolate into a heat proof bowl that sits over a pan of simmering water.
 Stir often.
 When melted, dip almost half of the cookies into the melted chocolate.
 Place them on the baking sheet covered with parchment paper and sprinkle the chopped almonds on top.

 **If you like your cookies with too much butter, you can use 225 grams (1 cup) butter.

 How to Store Cookies: You can keep these cookies in an airtight container at room temperature up to a week.